Clinical Nutrition and COVID-19

 ESPEN expert considerations for the prevention and treatment of malnutrition in individuals at risk or infected with SARS-CoV-2

 Recently, the ESPEN published their ESPEN expert statements and practical guidance for nutritional management of individuals with SARS-CoV-2 infections.2 In this document, the society is providing a detailed guidance for nutritional management in COVID-19 patients by proposing 10 practical recommendations.
+As there are currently no specific studies on the nutritional management in COVID-19 infection, the following ESPEN considerations are based on the best of knowledge and clinical experience at present.
 You can also find the considerations in our info sheet.

 FOR ALL PATIENTS AT RISK OR INFECTED WITH SARS-COV-2